 The first step in diagnosing chlorosis is by performing a soil test.
 Your local agricultural extension center should help with this.

-Keep in mind that they can also test leaf samples to determine exactly what nutrient or mineral is missing.
+Keep in mind that they can also test leaf samples to determine exactly what nutrient, micronutrient, or mineral is missing.

 Managing Iron Chlorosis

-After iron deficiency is diagnosed, you can treat it by applying an iron foliar spray.
+After iron deficiency is diagnosed, you can treat iron deficiency by applying an iron foliar feed spray.
 But always remember that the best solution is prevention.

 Evaluating the different causes of iron deficiency and correcting them can save you a lot of time and money spent on unnecessary and ineffective iron applications.

-In general, iron can be applied in chelated form or as a ferrous sulfate.
-Ferrous sulfate is comprised of about 20% iron.
-It’s quite an inexpensive fertilizer, mainly used in foliar spraying.
+In general, iron can be applied in chelated form or as ferrous sulfate in foliar sprays.
+Ferrous sulfate or ferric iron is comprised of about 20% iron.
+It’s quite an inexpensive fertilizer with iron, mainly used in foliar applications.

-In pH of above 7.0, it can be ineffective when applied to the soil, since iron will quickly transform to Fe3, which precipitates as iron oxides do.
+In pH of above 7.0, it can be ineffective when applied as a soil application since iron will quickly transform to Fe3, which precipitates as iron oxides do.

-Iron chelates are much better because the compound has stabilized iron ions, ideally preventing it from oxidizing and in turn precipitating away.
+Iron chelates are much better because the compound has stabilized iron ions, ideally preventing them from oxidizing and, in turn, precipitating away.
 The chelates contain three components in their formula:

 - Ammonium (NH4 ) or Sodium (Na ) ions

-- A complex like DTPA, EDTA, EDDHA, citrates, amino acids, or humic-fulvic acids
+- A complex like DTPA, EDTA, EDDHA, citric acid, amino acid, or humic-fulvic acid

-In essence, different iron chelates will hold different strength depending on the given pH levels.
+In essence, different iron chelators will hold different strengths depending on the given pH levels.

 Moreover, they differ in their vulnerability to iron ions replacement by other competitive ions.
 At high concentrations, magnesium or calcium ions can replace the iron ions in the chelate.

-Iron EDTA chelate: This compound is stable at a pH of below 6.0, and at levels above 6.5, almost 50% of the iron will be unavailable.
-This means that this chelate will be ineffective in alkaline soils.
+Chelated Iron EDTA: This compound is stable at a pH of below 6.0, and at levels above 6.5, almost 50% of the iron source will be unavailable.
+This means that this chelating agent will be ineffective in alkaline soils.